rmasand0/nutanix-ucs-metro-docs/docs/modules/02-overview.md

 ## 2.1 Synchronous Replication Fundamentals
 The defining characteristic of Metro Availability is its use of synchronous replication.

-* Zero RPO: Every write operation is committed to both the local and remote clusters before being acknowledged to the application.
+* **Zero RPO**: Every write operation is committed to both the local and remote clusters before being acknowledged to the application.
-* Replication Differences: Unlike Asynchronous replication or NearSync, Metro provides real-time data mirroring.
+* **Replication Differences**: Unlike Asynchronous replication or NearSync, Metro provides real-time data mirroring.
-* Consistency Groups: These ensure that related VMs, such as a database and its app server, are protected together to maintain write-order fidelity across sites.
+* **Consistency Groups**: These ensure that related VMs, such as a database and its app server, are protected together to maintain write-order fidelity across sites.

 ## 2.2 The Role of the Witness
 The Witness VM is a critical third-party component required for automated site failover and split-brain protection.